 The School of Biomedical Engineering, Science and Health Systems

-The School of Biomedical Engineering, Science, and Health Systems is a nationally recognized center for research in biomedical engineering and science offering multi-disciplinary instruction on a full- and part-time basis at the graduate and undergraduate levels.
+The School of Biomedical Engineering, Science and Health Systems is a nationally recognized center for research in biomedical engineering and science offering multi-disciplinary instruction on a full- and part-time basis at the graduate and undergraduate levels.

 About the School

 Metropolitan Philadelphia has one of the nation’s highest concentrations of medical institutions and pharmaceutical, biotechnology, medical device and systems industry.
 The School has forged strategic partnerships with select universities, research institutes, health care institutions and industries in the region.
-We enjoy a close working relationship with our Drexel College of Medicine as well as alliances with prominent medical institutions in the region to develop joint research and educational programs.
-These include University of Pennsylvania, Thomas Jefferson University, the Fox Chase Cancer Center and the Wistar Institute.
+The School enjoys a close working relationship with our Drexel College of Medicine as well as alliances with prominent medical institutions in the region to develop joint research and educational programs.
+These include the University of Pennsylvania, Thomas Jefferson University, the Fox Chase Cancer Center and the Wistar Institute.
 These collaborative initiatives provide students with ample opportunities in basic and clinical research as well as innovative academic programs.

 Co-operative Education